 Tuition Insurance covers more than just the cost of tuition.
 GradGuard’s plans can also cover room and board and academic fees.
 Most higher education institutions only provide a partial refund of tuition during the first five weeks of a semester, and virtually no schools provide refunds for academic fees or housing.

-By working with more than 400 colleges and universities nationwide, GradGuard is able to offer students and their families comprehensive and affordable coverage for up to 100% of the cost of college including student housing, tuition and academic fees.
-Each policy also includes Student Life Assistance, which helps families through the logistics that may accompany an unexpected student withdrawal.
+By working with more than 400 colleges and universities nationwide, GradGuard can offer students and their families comprehensive and affordable coverage for up to 100% of the cost of college, including student housing, tuition, and academic fees.
+Each policy also includes Student Life Assistance, which helps families through the logistics accompanying an unexpected student withdrawal.
 GradGuard’s mission is all about helping more students graduate.
 With Tuition Insurance, students who are forced to withdraw are given the rare opportunity for a do-over.

-Major or chronic illnesses, accidents and injuries happen frequently, even to young and healthy college students.
+Major or chronic illnesses, accidents, and injuries frequently happen, even to young and healthy college students.
 The good news is that college families can protect their investment in higher education by purchasing tuition insurance.
 Visit GradGuard.com/Tuition to see the plans available on your campus.

 Terms, conditions, and exclusions apply.
 Plan(s) underwritten by BCS Insurance Company or Jefferson Insurance Company.
 AGA Service Company is the licensed producer and administrator of these plans.
 Plans include insurance benefits and assistance services.
 Contact AGA Service Company at 800-284-8300 or 9950 Mayland Drive, Richmond, VA 23233 or email@example.com.